-The hamlet had only a few dozen permanent residents, it seemed.
-They were likely outnumbered by a decidedly non-human presence: a docile, faintly absurd flock of oversized, multihued free-range rabbits.
+Said residents were outnumbered by a decidedly non-human presence: a docile, faintly absurd flock of oversized, multihued free-range rabbits.

 The bunnies blissfully hopped around town, mowing down overgrown lawns and roadside brush patches.
-Who knew how many were lost to predation – wolves, bobcats and coyotes roamed the surrounding forests.
-The owners didn’t much seem to care.
-(Though we never met them.
-In retrospect, I’m not sure they even existed.
-These furry lawnmowers may well have been descended from the inhabitants of some long-abandoned rabbit farm.)
+Who knew how many were lost to predation — wolves, bobcats and coyotes roamed the surrounding forests.
+The owners didn’t much seem to care, if they even existed.
+(We never met them, and in retrospect, I’m pretty sure these furry lawnmowers were indeed descended from the inhabitants of some long-abandoned rabbit farm.)

 So, I went down the rabbit hole, so to speak.
 Here’s what I learned.